membraneframework-labs/membrane-element-live-audiomixer/README.md

 # Membrane.Element.LiveAudioMixer

-## Waring: this element is experimental!
+## Warning: this element is experimental!

-The element is a simple mixer that compines audio from different sources.
+The element is a simple mixer that combines audio from different sources.
-It is designed for use as a live source, meaning it will produce audio stream even if some (or all) of the sources fail to provide enough data.
+It is designed for use as a live source, meaning it will produce an audio stream even if some (or all) of the sources fail to provide enough data.

 ## Installation